Dalian Wanda to buy Swiss sports firm for $1.2 billion amid entertainment push

 Reuters had reported that Wanda would buy Infront earlier this month.

-The purchase from London-based private equity group Bridgepoint comes a few weeks after Wanda announced a 45 million euro investment in Spanish football champions Atletico Madrid, its first overseas sports deal.
+The purchase from London-based private equity group Bridgepoint comes a few weeks after Wanda announced a 45 million euro investment in Spanish soccer champions Atletico Madrid, its first overseas sports deal.

-The group, which controls China's biggest commercial real estate developer, Dalian Wanda Commercial Properties Co.
-3699.HK, is aggressively expanding overseas to move away from China's property market, which has been hit by a slowing economy and a series of cooling measures.
+The group, which controls China's biggest commercial real estate developer, Dalian Wanda Commercial Properties Co., is aggressively expanding overseas to move away from China's property market, which has been hit by a slowing economy and a series of cooling measures.

-Revenue at Wanda's culture division, which includes U.S. motion picture theatre chain AMC Entertainment Holdings Inc. (AMC.N) and Wanda Cinema Line Corp 002739.SZ, China's biggest movie theatre company, more than doubled last year to 34 billion yuan (£3.6 billion).
+Revenue at Wanda's culture division, which includes U.S. motion picture theater chain AMC Entertainment Holdings Inc. and Wanda Cinema Line Corp, China's biggest movie theater company, more than doubled last year to 34 billion yuan ($5.5 billion).

 Wang said he expected the unit's revenues to rise further to around 45 billion yuan this year.

-Infront was awarded by FIFA the exclusive sales rights to broadcast packages of its events from 2015 to 2022, which will include two football World Cups.
+Infront was awarded by FIFA the exclusive sales rights to broadcast packages of its events from 2015 to 2022, which will include two soccer World Cups.

 Bridgepoint bought Infront for about 550 million euros including debt in 2011.
 Wang said he wants to eventually list the company, adding: "the timing will be decided by Infront rather than me."